 After Fracking is Completed

-The wells that are used may produce for 20-40 years.
+These wells may produce for 20-40 years.
 All rigs and drilling equipment are removed when the well has stopped producing.
-The area is that is disturbed by the fracking will be reclaimed and restored.
-This means different things in different areas, as those responsible for the fracking must work with local and federal officials and abide by environmental laws and local ordinances.
+The area that is disturbed by fracking will be reclaimed and restored.
+This restoration means different things in different areas.

 The Benefits of Fracking